-- Leadec respects human rights worldwide. - child labour, and we will not obstruct lawful employee representation.
+- Leadec respects human rights worldwide. - Leadec gives its employees fair pay and provides fair working conditions in compliance with all statutory requirements.
+We therefore also reject all forms of forced labour and child labour, and we will not obstruct lawful employee representation.